 Until recently rescued by David McCullough, John Adams has always been overshadowed by Washington and Jefferson.
 Volatile, impulsive, irritable, and self-pitying, Adams seemed temperamentally unsuited for the presidency.
 Yet in many ways he was the perfect successor to Washington in terms of ability, experience, and popularity.

 Possessed of a far-ranging intelligence, Adams took office amid the birth of the government and multiple crises.
-As well as maintaining neutrality and regaining peace, his administration created the Department of the Navy, put the army on a surer footing, and left a solvent treasury.
+Besides maintaining neutrality and regaining peace, his administration created the Department of the Navy, put the army on a surer footing, and left a solvent treasury.
 One of his shrewdest acts was surely the appointment of moderate Federalist John Marshall as Chief Justice of the Supreme Court.

-Though he was a Federalist, Adams sought to work outside the still-forming party system.
-In the end, this would be his greatest failing and most useful lesson to later leaders.
+Though he was a Federalist, he sought to work outside the still-forming party system.
+In the end, this would be Adams’s greatest failing and most useful lesson to later leaders.